Representation homology of topological spaces: Introduction

 The goal of the present paper is threefold.
-First, we give an elementary construction of representation homology in terms of classical (abelian) homological algebra.
+First, we establish basic properties of the derived representation functor \eqref{rep2}.
+Second, we give an elementary construction of representation homology in terms of classical (abelian) homological algebra.
 Our construction is analogous to Pirashvili's construction of higher order Hochschild homology, and it provides a natural interpretation of representation homology as functor homology.
-This opens the way to efficient computations and places representation homology in one row with other classical invariants such as Hochschild and cyclic homology.
-Second, we construct spectral sequences and natural maps relating representation homology to other homology theories associated with spaces (including $ \H_\ast(\Omega X) $, the higher Hochschild homology, the $ \bS^1$-equivariant homology of the free loop space $ {\mathscr L}X $ and the stable homology of the automorphism groups of f.g. free groups $ \bF_n $).
-Third, we compute representation homology explicitly in a number of interesting cases, including the spheres $ \bS^n $, suspensions $ \Sigma X $, closed surfaces of arbitrary genus and some classical 3-dimensional spaces, such as the link complements in $ \R^3 $ and the lens spaces $ L(p,q) $.
-One of our main results is the Comparison Theorem that expresses the representation homology of a simply-connected topological space of finite rational type in terms of its Quillen and Sullivan models.
+This opens up the way to efficient computations and places representation homology in one row with other classical invariants such as Hochschild and cyclic homology.
+Third, we construct some spectral sequences and natural maps relating representation homology to other homology theories associated with spaces (including the Pontryagin algebra $ \H_\ast(\Omega X) $, higher Hochschild homology and stable homology of the automorphism groups of f.g. free groups $ \bF_n $).
+We also compute representation homology explicitly in a number of interesting cases, including the spheres $ \bS^n $, suspensions $ \Sigma X $, co-$H$-spaces, closed surfaces of arbitrary genus and some classical 3-dimensional spaces, such as the link complements in $ \R^3 $ and the lens spaces $ L(p,q) $.
+In our subsequent paper, \cite{BRY2}, we will extend these computations to arbitrary simply connected topological spaces by expressing the representation homology of a 1-connected space of finite rational type in terms of its Quillen and Sullivan models, and give some applications to representation theory.